jnalepka/homeassistant-to-grenton/README.md

    ![image](https://github.com/user-attachments/assets/bb1b97ed-0c33-4530-8390-06ff0992ad0d)

-   This operation will update all states from HomeASsistant after the action.
+   This operation will update all states from HomeAssistant after the action.

 5. Now you can call the `HA_Integration_Set` script from everywhere in the Grenton System!